sonic-net/SONiC/doc/config_reload/config_reload_enhancement.md

 ### High-Level Design
 Currently hostcfgd controls the services based on the feature table.
 The feature table has a specific field 'has_timer' for the non essential services which needs to be delayed during the reboot flow.
-This field will be now replaced by new field called "delay".
+This field will be now replaced by new field called "delayed".
 These services will controlled by hostcfgd.
 During the hostcfgd initialization it will cache these delayed services based on the configuration in the feature table.
 The hostcfgd will also subscribe to PORT_TABLE in the APPL_DB.
 Once the switch is initialized and all the ports are created in ASIC and Kernel the PortSyncd will publish PortInitDone key in the APPL_DB.
 On receiving this key the hostcfgd will go through the delayed services list and enables them.
+There will also be a timeout defined for the services to start if PortInitDone is not defined within the specific timeout.
+This is to ensure the management related services start even if there is some failure for the switch to initialize.

 The below diagram explains the sequence when config reload is executed.